underdogg-forks/faveo-docker/README.md

 <h3>Docker file for Faveo HELPDESK</h3>

-With this Docker file you can build a Docker image for Faveo HELPDESK
+With this Docker file you can build a Docker image for Faveo Helpdesk

 <h3>How to use</h3>